Article provided by: “Mate Postal” Group

 Valentín Costa Trillo - Vicepresident, Community Manager and ICCF Delegate

 Antonio Sánchez Ródenas - International events and Friendly Matches

-Carlos Huguet Reina - Treasurer
+Carlos Huguet Reina - Secretary General and Treasurer

 Josep Guevara i Pijoan - National events